There's a famous New Yorker cartoon from the early 1990’s (click on image to enlarge) about recycling.

 Here are a few more that seem worth sharing.

 Paper towel and toilet paper tubes I use these as cutworm collars for protecting tomato, pepper, and cabbage-family transplants during their first couple of weeks in the garden.
 The tubes gradually soften and rot into the soil.
-I also the paperboard tubes for cable and cord storing.
+I also use the paperboard tubes for cable and cord storing.

-Toothbrushes Toothbrushes make ideal scrubbers for hard-to-reach-place.
+Toothbrushes Toothbrushes make ideal scrubbers for hard-to-reach-places.
 They allow me to clean in and around sink fixtures and the hinges on the toilet seat, in and around the keys on my computer keyboard, into all sorts of corners, and into the smaller parts of my bicycle (including the chain).
 They scrub mud (and worse) from the treads of athletic shoes and boots.

 Rubber bands I save all the fat rubber bands our rural postman uses to bundle letters to use for all the usual purposes.
 I also wrap them around the ends of clothes hangers to prevent the susceptible garments from slipping off the hanger.
 When painting or varnishing, I pull a rubber band top to bottom across the can once the lid is open.
 The stretched rubber across the top of the can makes a nifty paintbrush wiper to keep paint from dripping off the end of the brush.